mccright/rand-notes/endpoint-admin-notes.md

 ```
 The *-a* preserves timestamps, file ownerships, permissions and recursive scanning.
 The trailing slash means to copy the contents of the source directory, but not the directory name itself.
 rsync compares the files in the source and destination and then copies only those source files that are missing or different from the destination.
 Add *--delete* option if you also need to remove destination files when they are no longer on the source.

+Use [https://crontab-generator.org/](https://crontab-generator.org/) to help get your crontab entries perfect...

 ### Use find to help copy collections of files